What is the 25 times rule for retirement?

 To maximize your retirement savings using the 25 times rule, there are several strategies you can employ.
 Firstly, start saving early and contribute consistently to your retirement accounts.
 Time is a valuable asset when it comes to compounding returns, and starting early allows your investments to grow over time.

-See also Is $10 million enough to retire at 40?
+See also How to retire at 60 with no money?

 Additionally, consider increasing your savings rate and living below your means.
 By reducing expenses and making conscious choices, you can allocate more funds towards your retirement savings.
 It is also advisable to review and adjust your investment portfolio periodically to ensure it aligns with your risk tolerance and long-term goals.